-This is an accelerated, fast-paced math course, targeted toward students who excel in mathematics.
+Prerequisite(s): Credit in Algebra 1 and Geometry and current math teacher's recommendation.
 This course will cover the core content as outlined by the 3rd year Common Core State Math Standards including: solving problems; linear functions; quadratic functions, higher degree polynomials, rational and radical functions, exponential and logarithmic functions, trigonometric functions, probability, data, and distributions.
 Successful completion of this course will prepare students for Pre-Calculus.
 This course is recommended for students who expect to go on to Pre-Calculus and/or AP Calculus while still in high school.
-Students expecting to go into math intensive majors in college or university should also take this course. \ A TI-83 or 84 Plus family of graphing calculators is required.
+Students expecting to go into math intensive majors in college or university should also take this course.
+A TI-83 or 84 Plus family of graphing calculators is required.